Skip to content Skip to Programs Navigation

 “We almost doubled our membership, launched new programs with other clubs and programs across campus, and with our sponsors, piloted a biotech outreach program in the Research Triangle,” she says.
 “We even co-hosted our first event with Duke’s Fuqua Healthcare Club — proof that collaboration between competitors can coexist, at least for one night.”

-To bring the healthcare community closer, the club collaborated with UNC Kenan-Flagler’s Center for the Business Health (CBOH) and other schools like the UNC Gillings School of Global Public Health, UNC School of Medicine and UNC Eshelman School of Pharmacy.
+To bring the healthcare community closer, the club collaborated with UNC Kenan-Flagler’s Center for the Business Health (CBOH) and CBOH partners UNC Gillings School of Global Public Health, UNC School of Medicine and UNC Eshelman School of Pharmacy.

 “I learned a lot about leadership, logistics and the healthcare industry,” Patel says.
 “It was fulfilling to give back to first years and see the impact we had on the incoming class.”

 Not surprisingly, the Global Healthcare class taught by Markus Saba was her favorite class.
-She learned how different healthcare systems work around the world and what the U.S. can do to systemically improve its healthcare system.
+She learned how different healthcare systems work around the world and what the U.S. can do to strengthen its own.

 A Global Immersion Elective took her to Japan and Thailand, where she and her classmates discovered intricacies of their healthcare systems and compared them to the U.S.’s.
-They interacted with multiple companies, hospitals and the local community to understand the socioeconomic factors on healthcare systems, culture’s role in shaping a healthcare system and the importance of making sound business decisions.
+They met with professionals working at hospitals and pharma companies and local people to explore how socioeconomic and cultural factors shape healthcare systems and influence business decisions.

 Outside of healthcare classes, Ingrid Koch’s Behavioral Economics course was especially eye-opening.
 The marketing professor revealed how psychology and subtle marketing cues influence the way we think, choose and act—often without realizing it.
 “Ingrid’s energy made every class very engaging and dynamic,” says Patel.